eschirtz/LoFi-MonkeyBall/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/pqWpO7V8EQA/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

+## Overview
+In this game, users roll a ball around the grass, trying to avoid hitting the fire or falling the lava.
+Sometimes fire blocks the way, touching the fire puts it out.
+Once the user reaches the checkered end area, they win!
+The player with the fastest time gets their initials displayed on the homescreen for all to see.

 ## Highlights
 + [Simulated Inertia](#simulated-inertia)
 + [Easy Level Construction](#easy-level-construction)